Social Security Disability & SSI

 The Social Security process and timeline: All of the disability programs administered by the SSA have a similar process and timeline.
 Our attorneys guide clients through each step of pursuing Social Security claims, including the initial application, administrative appeals of initially denied claims, and federal district court appeals.

-Types of medical conditions: Any medical condition — physical, mental or emotional — that prevents you from working full-time can be used as a basis for disability benefits.
-However, the proof necessary to prove you are disabled differs depending on the nature of your medical conditions.
+Types of medical conditions: Any medical condition — physical, mental, or emotional—that prevents you from working full-time can be used as a basis for disability benefits, such as spinal cord injury disability benefits, chronic fatigue disability benefits, etc. However, the proof necessary to prove you are disabled differs depending on the nature of your medical conditions.
 The lawyers at our firm have helped clients with many different types of illnesses, and know what is necessary to prove your case.

 Frequent questions and misconceptions: The Social Security process and criteria are extremely complex, and our clients have many questions about what it takes to get benefits.
 There are also often rumors circulating that are false or misleading.
 For example, contrary to what you may have heard, you do not have to wait until you are disabled for a year before you apply.
 Our attorneys can clear everything up for you so you can make informed decisions.